yekyam/yekyam.github.io/_posts/2024-11-02-my_go_experience.md

 I find myself somewhere in the middle.
 There are *absolutely* bad programmers; by definition, half of all programmers are below average (and frankly, I'm probably in that bottom half since I'm still a student).
-However, I can't help but look at the limited feature set and think to myself: "Man, if only I had x feature, this would probably look a little cleaner".
+However, I can't help but look at the limited feature set and think to myself: "Man, if only I had x feature, this code would probably look a little cleaner".
 For a small script like the one I wrote, a small feature set isn't a bad thing.
 But it doesn't take an amazing programmer to see when this can be an issue (especially the whole `if err != nil` sprinkled everywhere).